GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 20 yards

-**Effect**: You cause all the heat to dissipate from a point you deisgnate within range.
+**Effect**: You cause all the heat to dissipate from a point you designate within range.
 This is a sphere with a radius in feet equal to to 3 + spell tier.
-All nonmagical liquids within the area freeze immediately and a cold attack is inflicted against each creature within the sphere.You then may choose to either return the thermal energy or not.
+All nonmagical liquids within the area freeze immediately and a cold attack is inflicted against each creature within the sphere.
+You then may choose to either return the thermal energy or not.
 If you do, inflict a fire attack against each creature within the area.
 This does not inflict the traditional critical hit effect and instead reduce that creature's remaining hitpoints (if it has any) by 1.
 If the heat is not returned, a cold attack is inflicted instead, though its critical hit effect is also replaced.

 If the spellcheck is a critical success, the initial attack gains a bonus equal to your [Magic] bonus for the purpose of inflicting a critical hit.
 You may also choose to unfreeze the liquids if heat is returned.